Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data

 and the covariance between two $\lb$-band light curves

-while for the one--band case, only Equation~\ref{eqn:fifj} is relevant and we can take $\alpha\equiv1$.
-For the simple case of top hat transfer functions, all the terms in Equations~\ref{eqn:cifj} and~\ref{eqn:fifj} have analytical forms, which can be found in the Appendix of ZKP11.
+while for the one-band case, only Equation~\ref{eqn:fifj} is relevant and we can take $\alpha\equiv1$.
+For the simple case of top-hat transfer functions, all the terms in Equations~\ref{eqn:cifj} and~\ref{eqn:fifj} have analytical forms, which can be found in the Appendix of ZKP11.

 Following ZKP11, we use MCMC methods to estimate the posterior distributions of model parameters.
-For the two--band case, we first constrain $\sigma$ and $\taud$ using the $\cb$-band light curve, and then apply the $68\%$ confidence limit on each of the two parameters as log--normal priors to the second step, in which we derive constraints on all the six parameters using the combined $\cb$ and $\lb$-band light curves.
-For the one--band case, however, we drop the first step and fit the model to the $\lb$-band light curve directly using simple logarithmic priors on $\sigma$ and $\taud$.
+For the two-band case, we first constrain $\sigma$ and $\taud$ using the $\cb$-band light curve, and then apply the $68\%$ confidence limit on each of the two parameters as uncorrelated log-normal priors to the second step, in which we derive constraints on all the six parameters using the combined $\cb$ and $\lb$-band light curves.
+As explained in ZKP11, the uncorrelated log-normal priors on $\sigma$ and $\taud$ are necessary to exclude a wrong class of solutions with $\tau_d\to 0$ during the joint fit, and are much more conservative than the correlated 2D constraints from the $\cb$-band light curve.
+For the one-band case, however, we drop the first step and fit the model to the $\lb$-band light curve directly using uniform priors on $\log\sigma$ and $\log\taud$.
 While we do not do so here, a prior on $A/\alpha$, the line strength in the band, can be added to ``stabilize'' the line contribution.
-The algorithms for the two photometric RM methods are implemented in a new update of the $\javelin$ software, which is the updated version of $\spear$ released with ZKP11 and is publicly available at \url{http://bitbucket.org/nye17/javelin}.
+The algorithms for the two photometric RM methods are implemented in a new update of the \javelin\ software, which is the updated version of \spear\ released with ZKP11 and is publicly available at \url{http://bitbucket.org/nye17/javelin}.